code-golf/code-golf/README.md

 ## Style

-URL slugs are consistently abbreviated (e.g. cheeovs, langs, stats) but page titles aren't (e.g. Achievements, Languages, Statistics).
+URL slugs are consistently abbreviated (e.g. cheevos, langs, stats) but page titles aren't (e.g. Achievements, Languages, Statistics).

 Paginated URLs use a trailing number but only on pages after the first (e.g.